sidduloni/nodejs-interview-questions/README.md

 }
 ```

-## S.No 47 Explain how do we authenticate nodejs app or how to implement JWT or JsonWebToken.
+## S.No 47 Explain how to authenticate a Node.js app with JWT (JsonWebToken)
 **Ans**
 ```javascript
 // We create a separate file jwt.js